-Our Sunday worship services is all about being in community, sharing love, and praising all that God has to offer.
+Our Sunday 9am worship service is all about being in community, sharing love, and praising all that God has to offer.
 We praise God through prayers, confession, meditation, music, sharing, preaching, and Holy Communion.
 Our traditional worship service offers opportunities to find our own stories in the stories of our faith and scripture, to seek personal comfort and hope, and to experience God’s presence in and around ourselves.
 Immanuel’s sanctuary is a spiritual home to people from all walks of life, coming together to worship God, become more like Jesus, and serve God’s beautiful creation.
 Join us for a café fellowship hour in the Fellowship Hall immediately following worship.
 Visit our Plan Your Visit page for more information on Sunday Morning Worship.

 Looking to join Live or watch a past Sunday Service?
 Please click on the links below and be a part of our faith community.
 No matter who you are or where you are on life’s journey, you are welcome here.